ugbeadie/ugbeadie/README.md

 * 🖥️  See my portfolio at [ugbefolio](http://ugbefolio.netlify.app)
 * ✉️  You can contact me at [ugbeadie3@gmail.com](mailto:ugbeadie3@gmail.com)
-* 🧠  I'm learning Next and Typescript
+* 🧠  I'm learning Mobile Development using React Native and Flutter
 * 🤝  I'm open to collaborating on Frontend Projects

 ### Skills